python-babel/babel/docs/numbers.rst

       ...
     NumberFormatError: '2,109,998' is not a valid decimal number

-Note: as of version 2.8.0, number parsing with the ``parse_number`` function has limited functionality.
-It can remove group symbols of certain locales from numeric strings, but may behave unexpectedly until further logic is build out around encoding and other considerations.
+Note: as of version 2.8.0, the ``parse_number`` function has limited functionality.
+It can remove group symbols of certain locales from numeric strings, but may behave unexpectedly until further logic is build out to handle encoding issues and other considerations.
 Examples:

 .. code-block:: pycon